zalterego36/HA_confirmable_timer_reminder/README.md

         Paste the YAML template into the editor and save it.
 This will create a new blueprint called "Confirmable Reminder with Timer Reset."

-Step 2: Define Task-Specific Variables
+Step 2: Create the Necessary Helper Entities

+To track the task completion and enable/disable reminders, you'll need to create some helper entities.
+These can be created manually or via YAML configuration.

+    Create input_datetime (if not already created):

+        Go to Settings > Devices & Services > Entities.

+        Create a new input_datetime entity for the task, such as input_datetime.task_name_last_done

+    Create input_boolean (if needed for reminders):

+        Go to Settings > Devices & Services > Entities.

+        Create an input_boolean entity for toggling reminders, such as input_boolean.task_name_reminder_enabled.

-Now, to use the blueprint for a specific task (e.g., Toilet Cleaning), follow these instructions:
+Step 3: Use the blueprint for a specific task (e.g., Toilet Cleaning), follow these instructions:

     Navigate to the Automations Section: